Hi Susan. I enjoyed browsing through your site. You have a lot of good information.

 Getting the free luggage storage at Rowes Wharf frees you up to enjoy your time in Boston without worrying about your bags.

-When you're ready to go board your cruise ship, all you need to do is head back to Rowes Wharf, retrieve your bags, and hop on another water taxi to Black Falcon Cruise Terminal.
+When you're ready to go board your cruise ship, all you need to do is head back to Rowes Wharf, retrieve your bags, and hop on another water taxi to Boston's Cruise Terminal.

 Another option is to take the SL1 bus for free from the airport to South Station (more about that here), store your luggage at South Station for the day, and then take the subway to the Cruise Terminal from South Station on the SL2 bus.
 Definitely a cheaper option - but maybe a little harder for your parents?